-- 7.1.
-Except as provided in Sailing Instruction 8.5, the course for each race will be Windward-Leeward (WL) for a specified number of legs, or Gold Cup (G). - 7.2.
-For WL or G courses the race committee signal boat will display the magnetic bearing and range, in nautical miles, from the signal boat to the windward mark.
-The signal boat will also display the number of legs (for WL only) or G for each class.
+8.3.
+For WL or G courses the race committee signal boat will display the magnetic bearing and range, in nautical miles and tenths, from the signal boat to the windward mark.
+The signal boat will also display the number of legs (for WL only) and numeral 9 for Gold Cup for each class.
+For races around government marks the letters designating the government marks will be displayed on a white board.
 This information will also be announced on the race area VHF channel.